broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 ABC score below).

-Note that ABC includes the promoter of each gene in the thresholded ABC enhancer-gene predictions regardless of it's ABC score (forced to 1), since the promoter of a gene is always considered to regulate it's expression.
+Note that ABC includes the promoter of each gene in the thresholded ABC enhancer-gene predictions regardless of its ABC score (forced to 1), since the promoter of a gene is always considered to regulate its expression.